 But it’s not only about your customers

 Most businesses gather data about their customers but fail to do so when it comes to their employees.
-Obviously we are not talking about search history or lunch preferences but about information that can really help you make strategic decisions as a CFO or HR manager.
+Obviously, we are not talking about search history or lunch preferences but about information that can really help you make strategic decisions as a CFO or HR manager.

-By effectively using data, businesses are able to make well-informed decisions that could end up being extremely lucrative.
+By effectively using company data, businesses are able to make well-informed decisions that could end up being extremely lucrative.
 This kind of data-driven decision making doesn’t just apply to billion-dollar companies, either — any size business can apply a similar strategy

 Torture the data and it will confess to anything

-With the help of the right tools, spending data of your employees can be gathered and used to adjust business strategy or internal policies.
+With the help of the right tools, the spending data of your employees can be gathered and used to adjust business strategy or internal policies.

 On the other hand, Rydoo makes it possible to see what your employees are using their company credit card for.
-If your employees are using and abusing Uber on business trips, may be a car rental service would be more efficient.
+If your employees are using and abusing Uber on business trips, maybe a car rental service would be more efficient.
 It gives you all the necessary information to make realign everyone on the company’s expense policy.